Tensor-Network Analysis of Root Patterns in the XXX Model with Open Boundaries: Zero roots

 In the following, we systematically analyze how zero-root structures evolve as boundary parameters are varied across the phase boundaries in the off-diagonal case.
 As the exact transition boundary is uncertain at finite $N$, we provide several representative figures to illustrate the entire crossing process: The first and last figures correspond to the structures in two adjacent phase regions in Fig.~\ref{fig:phase}, while the others depict structures close to the boundary.

-We first discuss the transitions from Region A to Region D and from Region B to Region E. Exactly at $p = \bar{q} = 0$ the Hamiltonian energy diverges, and the root configuration changes discontinuously: $A \rightarrow D$ is realized by the mutual conversion of the additional roots $z_0 \rightarrow z_x$, whereas $B \rightarrow E$ corresponds to the pairwise annihilation of the additional roots.
+We first discuss the transitions from Region A to Region D and from Region B to Region E. Exactly at $p = \bar{q} = 0$ the Hamiltonian energy diverges, and the root configuration changes discontinuously: $A \rightarrow D$ is realized by the conversion of the helical half-spinon $z_0$ into the additional roots $z_x$, whereas $B \rightarrow E$ corresponds to the annihilation of the special and additional roots together.
 Away from this singular point the zero-root pattern still adheres to the regularity listed in Table~\ref{tab:phase} without any special deviation; hence no further elaboration is required.

 Figure~\ref{fig:ab} illustrates how the root pattern evolves from Region~A to Region~B. In Region~A the two characteristic structures identified in the phase diagram---the $\bar q$-boundary string and the $p$-boundary string---are clearly resolved Fig.~\ref{fig:ab}(a).
 As $|p|$ increases toward the phase boundary, the two $p$-boundary strings separate horizontally and each coalesces with an additional root $z_x$ (Fig.~\ref{fig:ab}(b,c)).
 Once $|p|$ crosses the boundary, the original $p$-string roots are entirely replaced by the new pair $z_x$ (Fig.~\ref{fig:ab}(d)).